dewey/feedbridge/README.md

 The following environment variables are available, they all have sensible defaults and don't need to be set explicity.

 - `REFRESH_INTERVAL`: The interval in which feeds get rescraped in minutes (Default: 15)
+- `ENVIRONMENT`: Environment can be `prod` or `develop`. `develop` sets the loglevel to `info` (Default: `develop`)
+- `PORT`: Port that feedbridge is running on (Default: `8080`)

+There are two available storage backends right now.
+An in-memory and a disk backed implementation.
+Depending on which one you choose there are additional options you can set.

+- `STORAGE_BACKEND`: Set to `memory` to keep everything in-memory or `persistent` to persist the cache to disk.
+(Default: `memory`)

+**In Memory**

 - `CACHE_EXPIRATION`: The expiration time of the cache in minutes (Default: 30)
 - `CACHE_EXPIRED_PURGE`: The interval at which the expired cache elements will be purged in minutes (Default: 60)

-- `ENVIRONMENT`: Environment can be `prod` or `develop`. `develop` sets the loglevel to `info` (Default: `develop`)
-- `PORT`: Port that feedbridge is running on (Default: `8080`)
+**Persistent**

+- `STORAGE_PATH`: Set the storage location of the cache on disk.
+(Default: `./feedbridge-cache`)

 ### Run with Docker